Rotation distance: Maximum value

 By considering the problem in terms of flips of convex polygons instead of rotations of trees, Sleator, Tarjan & Thurston (1988) were able to show that the rotation distance is at most 2n − 6.
 In terms of triangulations of convex polygons, the right spine is the sequence of triangles incident to the right endpoint of the root edge, and the tree in which all vertices lie on the spine corresponds to a fan triangulation for this vertex.
 The main idea of their improvement is to try flipping both given triangulations to a fan triangulation for any vertex, rather than only the one for the right endpoint of the root edge.
 It is not possible for all of these choices to simultaneously give the worst-case distance n − 1 from each starting triangulation, giving the improvement.

 Sleator, Tarjan & Thurston (1988) also used a geometric argument to show that, for infinitely many values of n, the maximum rotation distance is exactly 2n − 6.
 They again use the interpretation of the problem in terms of flips of triangulations of convex polygons, and they interpret the starting and ending triangulation as the top and bottom faces of a convex polyhedron with the convex polygon itself interpreted as a Hamiltonian circuit in this polyhedron.
 Under this interpretation, a sequence of flips from one triangulation to the other can be translated into a collection of tetrahedra that triangulate the given three-dimensional polyhedron.
 They find a family of polyhedra with the property that (in three-dimensional hyperbolic geometry) the polyhedra have large volume, but all tetrahedra inside them have much smaller volume, implying that many tetrahedra are needed in any triangulation.
 The binary trees obtained from translating the top and bottom sets of faces of these polyhedra back into trees have high rotation distance, at least 2n − 6.

 Subsequently, Pournin (2014) provided a proof that for all n ≥ 11, the maximum rotation distance is exactly 2n − 6.
 Pournin's proof is combinatorial, and avoids the use of hyperbolic geometry.

 Computational complexity

-Unsolved problem in mathematics: What is the complexity of computing the rotation distance between two trees?

 As well as defining rotation distance, Čulík & Wood (1982) asked for the computational complexity of computing the rotation distance between two given trees.
-The existence of short rotation sequences between any two trees implies that testing whether the rotation distance is at most k belongs to the complexity class NP, but it is not known to be NP-complete, nor is it known to be solvable in polynomial time.
+The existence of short rotation sequences between any two trees implies that testing whether the rotation distance is at most k belongs to the complexity class NP, and in 2026 it was proven to be NP-complete.
+It can be computed in time exponential in k, making it fixed-parameter tractable.